The Certificate in Spirituality (Carmelite Studies) Level 6 Special Purpose Award, is:

 - Semester 2: January – April

-The programme is delivered in the form of a phased release of reading material made available through the CIBI website.
+The course is delivered in the form of a phased release of reading material made available through the CIBI website.

 - H02: The Origins of the Carmelite Family